Numax SFL618 Pneumatic Flooring Stapler/Nailer Review

 • High-capacity cleat and stapler magazine for longer nailing without interruption

-Cons Of Numax Flooring Nailer With Solution
+Limitations Of Numax Flooring Nailer

 No dry-fire lockout system